jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 4.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
 5.  **Sandbox Setup (If Configured)**: If sandbox development is configured in the feature-specific structure file:
     *   Check if the task should be performed in a sandbox environment
-    *   Set up or navigate to the appropriate sandbox directory (e.g., `sandbox/<feature-name>/` or debug sandbox)
+    *   Set up the sandbox by creating a minimal copy of only the necessary files for the task into the appropriate directory (e.g., `sandbox/<feature-name>/`).
+Use system copy tools where possible to avoid generating files from scratch.
+This folder should be contained in `.gitignore` and only merged file should be pushed to cloud.
-    *   Ensure sandbox isolation is maintained according to the configuration
+    *   Ensure sandbox isolation is maintained according to the configuration.
 6.  **Implement**: Apply a single, atomic code change to address only the current task.
 Limit your changes strictly to what is explicitly described.
 Do not combine or anticipate future steps.
     *   **Document as You Code:** Add inline code comments for any complex logic.
 If your changes affect user-facing behavior or public APIs, update the relevant external documentation.
     *   **Sandbox Awareness:** If working in a sandbox, ensure changes are properly isolated and follow the sandbox workflow defined in the feature configuration